-“Small and medium-sized businesses are the No. 1 target for attackers because they don’t have the security in place and they haven’t deployed the technology they should have years ago," Rob Krug, network security architect at Avast Business, told Business News Daily.
-"Now everyone is diversified, and security is less enforced."
+“Small and medium-sized businesses are the No. 1 target for attackers because they don’t have the security in place and they haven’t deployed the technology they should have years ago,” said Rob Krug, network security architect at Avast Business.

-Businesses had to scramble to give employees remote access to their networks because of the COVID-19 pandemic, with many turning to RDP servers — a Microsoft tool for accessing Windows servers and desktops remotely.
-These RDP servers didn’t have the most up-to-date software installed, leaving them vulnerable to cyberattacks.
-Criminals exploited that, leading to a huge upswing in attacks on these remote access servers.
+Many businesses with urgent needs to give employees remote access to their networks have turned to remote desktop protocol (RDP) servers — a Microsoft tool for accessing Windows servers and desktops remotely.
+Previously, these RDP servers didn’t have the most up-to-date software installed, which left them vulnerable to cyberattacks.
+Criminals exploited that weakness, which led to a huge upswing in brute-force attacks on these remote access servers.

 “Adding RDP servers opened up businesses to an external world, putting them at risk,” said Kurt Baumgartner, principal security researcher at Kaspersky.